The Sustainable Way to Prepare Sustainability Data

 A graph showing a downward trend of 25% reduction in carbon emissions for GLYNT.AI between January 2024 and October 2024

 Throughout this study we have used GLYNT.AI’s Q4’24 average results.
-But we’re confident that next year GLYNT.AI will show another decline in carbon emissions, and so will all the other AI ecosystem components.
+And we’re confident that next year GLYNT.AI will show another decline in carbon emissions, and so will all the other AI ecosystem components.
 It’s a fast-changing world.

 #5 The GLYNT.AI Reference Data Set